Allison Siegel

 Allison Siegal

 Allison Siegel is an experienced analyst and advisor on federal regulatory matters.
-Allison assists clients with government contracts and federal grant matters, including federal investigations, bid protests, claims, litigation, regulatory compliance, mergers and acquisitions, and grant funding disallowances.
+Allison assists clients with complex federal contracts and grant matters, including civil and criminal false claims investigations, contract and grant compliance, claims, appeals to the Armed Service Board of Contract Appeals (ASBCA), litigation, mergers and acquisitions (M&A), subcontractor and grant subrecipient relationships and agreements, cost allowability, and funding disallowances.
 She represents clients in bid protests and interventions before the Government Accountability Office (GAO) and the U.S. Court of Federal Claims.
-In her time as a trial attorney with the U.S. Department of Justice (DOJ), Allison managed and investigated civil False Claims Act (FCA) cases originating from qui tam relators, disclosures, and government sources alleging federal procurement, international trade, and healthcare fraud.

-Allison is also an adjunct professor of legal writing at her alma mater, George Mason University.
+Allison has served as an adjunct professor of legal writing at her alma mater, George Mason University.
 Before her legal career, Allison spent four years as a program analyst for a federal contractor with the Department of Homeland Security (DHS) Student and Exchange Visitor Program.
 In that role, she facilitated collaboration between development teams and DHS units to advance agency initiatives and maintain compliance with federal regulations.
 She also analyzed federal regulations with policy and privacy units to prioritize regulation changes and database development.
 Prior to that, Allison maintained university compliance with federal immigration regulations for international students and advised on immigration matters at Johns Hopkins University (JHU) and Virginia Commonwealth University (VCU).

 Credentials